How to Become a Licensed Practical Nurse (LPN)

 LPNs talking to each other in a hospital hallwayCredit: Solskin / DigitalVision / Getty Images

-Becoming a licensed practical nurse (LPN) or licensed vocational nurse (LVN) offers a quicker path to a nursing career than a degree.
-LPNs can enter the workforce after a year or less of training.
+Becoming a licensed practical nurse (LPN) offers a quicker path to a nursing career and doesn’t require a degree.
+LPNs can enter the workforce after one or two years of training.

 1-2 years